bitovi/academy/src/docker/docker.md

 - [learn-docker/what-is-docker] - Explore Docker concepts and architecture
 - [learn-docker/build-node-app] - Build a simple Express API to use for the rest of the course
-- [learn-docker/writing-a-dockerfile] - Write a Dockerfile to containerize the NodeJS app
+- [learn-docker/writing-a-dockerfile] - Write a Dockerfile to containerize the Node.js app
-- [learn-docker/build-and-run-image] - Build an image and run a container for our NodeJS app
+- [learn-docker/build-and-run-image] - Build an image and run a container for our Node.js app
 - [learn-docker/volumes-and-local-development] - Streamline local development workflows with bind mounts
 - [learn-docker/production-readiness] - Trimming the fat from our docker image
 - [learn-docker/docker-compose] - Make Docker easier to use and orchestrate multiple containers